jhpyle/docassemble/_docs/questions.md

   large screen.
 * The `short title` appears in the upper-left on a small screen.
 If not provided, the `title` is used in its place.
+* The `title url` is the URL to which the user will be directed if the user clicks on the title.
+The default is that clicking the title does nothing.
+* The `title url opens in other window` can be set to `False` if you do not want the `title url` to open in new window or tab.
 * The `subtitle` is not visible on the screen, but can be seen in the list of [Available Interviews].
 * The `logo`, if set, will replace the `title` and `short title` with